History of globalization: Modern globalization

-By consideration financial crisis one key difference is the monetary regime.
+By considering financial crises, one key difference is the monetary regime.
 In the 19th century it occurred under the fixed exchange rates of the gold standard.
 But in the 20th century it took place in a regime of managed flexibility.
 Furthermore, in the 19th century countries had developed effective lenders of last resort, but the same was not true at the periphery and countries there suffered the consequences.
 A century later there was a domestic safety net in most emerging countries so that banking panics were changed into situations where the debts of an insolvent banking system were taken over by the government.
 The recovery from banking crisis is another key difference.
 It has tended to begin earlier in the recent period than in the typical crisis episode a hundred years ago.
 In the 19th century there were no international rescue packages available to emerging economies.
 But in the recent period such rescues were a typical component of the financial landscape all over the world.

 The flows information were an important downside in 19th century.
 Prior to the Transatlantic cable and the Radiotelephone, it used to take very long for information to go from one place to another.
 So this means that it was very difficult to analyze the information.
 For instance, it was not so easy to distinguish good and bad credits.
 Therefore, the information asymmetry played a very important role in international investments.
 The railway bonds serve as a great example.

 There was also many contracting problems.
 It was very difficult for companies working overseas to manage their operations in other parts of the world, so this was clearly a big barrier to investment.

 Several macroeconomic factors such as exchange risks and uncertain monetary policies were a big barrier for international investments as well.

 The accounting standards in the U.S. were relatively underdeveloped in the 19th century.
 The British investors played a very important role in transferring their accounting practices to the new emerging markets.